-Party or relevant jurisdiction Canada Title of project Spatio-temporal distribution of Atlantic salmon stocks and the Objective of research preject Impact of the West Greenland fishery Objective of research project Provide knowledge about the river origin of the salmon catch in the commercial fishery, particularly at West Greenland.
-Brief description of research To evaluate the spatio-temporal distribution of North American project Atlantic salmon on the coast of West Greenland, tissue samples were obtained as part of the international salmon monitoring initiative.
-Tissue will be analysed and population origins assigned to reference populations from Québec, the Maritimes and Maine, using 13 microsatellites markers.
-The impacts of fishing will then be estimated by evaluating the contribution of each of these base populations to the annual landings in Greenland.
-The project is a D .
-1 .
-1.1 research thesis for a Masters program.
-Dates during which research took place 2006 - 2008 (samples collected in 2006 and 2007).
-Area in which research took Samples from West Greenland, analysis at Laval University, Quebec, place Canada Estimated number and weight N/A of salmon retained Resources Estimated cost of the research project £15,000 per annum.
-Project funded by research grants to Université de Laval (Bernatchez).
-Salaries for a sampler were provided by Quebec MNRF.
+Party or relevant jurisdiction Canada

+Title of project Spatio-temporal distribution of Atlantic salmon stocks and the

+impact of the West Greenland fishery

+Objective of research project Provide knowledge about the river origin of the salmon catch in the

+commercial fishery, particularly at West Greenland.

+Brief description of research To evaluate the spatio-temporal distribution of North American

+project Atlantic salmon on the coast of West Greenland, tissue samples were

+obtained as part of the international salmon monitoring initiative.

+Tissue will be analysed and population origins assigned to reference populations from Québec, the Maritimes and Maine, using 13

+microsatellites markers.
+The impacts of fishing will then be

+estimated by evaluating the contribution of each of these base

+populations to the annual landings in Greenland.
+The project is a

+research thesis for a Masters program.

+Dates during which research 2006 - 2008 (samples collected in 2006 and 2007).

+took place •

+Area in which research took Samples from West Greenland, analysis at Laval University, Quebec,

+place Canada

+Estimated number and weight N/A

+of salmon retained

+Resources

+Estimated cost of the £15,000 per annum.
+Project funded by research grants to Université

+research project de Laval (Bernatchez).
+Salaries for a sampler were provided by

+Quebec MNRF.
 Travel expenses for samplers to collect data were provided by Fisheries and Oceans Canada.

-Number of participating scientists 2 Name and e-mail address of coordinating scientists in charge of project Louis Bernatchez (Supervisor); Tim King (Co-supervisor) louis.bernatchez@bio.ulaval.ca Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment used N/A Details of any collaborating countries N/A ~ ~ ~ ~ ~ ~ ~
+Number of participating 2

+scientists

+Name and e-mail address Louis Bernatchez (Supervisor); Tim King (Co-supervisor)

+of coordinating scientists louis.bernatchez@bio.ulaval.ca

+in charge of project

+Details of research vessels, N/A

+e.g. name, registration, call

+sign and description of

+vessel

+Type and amount of gear N/A

+and other equipment used

+Details of any collaborating N/A

+countries Summary of Findings